ooni/ooni.org/content/about/data-policy.md

 help us understand why the OONI Probe app has crashed.
 We do not collect the IP address or a unique identifier of the user.

-Details about our specific setup can be found in [ooni/sysadmin](https://github.com/ooni/sysadmin).

 On both the OONI Probe mobile and desktop apps, you can opt in to sharing crash reports during the onboarding process.
 If you change your mind, you can opt out through the settings of the apps.

+On [OONI Probe Web](https://probe-web.ooni.org) we do *not* use any analytics.

+Details about our specific setup can be found in [ooni/sysadmin](https://github.com/ooni/sysadmin).

 ### OONI website